Electrical telegraph: Telegraphy and longitude

 The "telegraphic longitude net" soon became worldwide.
 Transatlantic links between Europe and North America were established in 1866 and 1870.
 The US Navy extended observations into the West Indies and Central and South America with an additional transatlantic link from South America to Lisbon between 1874 and 1890.
 British, Russian and US observations created a chain from Europe through Suez, Aden, Madras, Singapore, China and Japan, to Vladivostok, thence to Saint Petersburg and back to Western Europe.

-Australia was linked to Singapore via Java in 1871 and the web circled the globe in 1902 with the connection of Australia and New Zealand to Canada via the All Red Line.
-The double determination of longitudes from east to west and from west to east agreed within one second of arc (1/15 second of time – less than 30 metres).
+Australia's telegraph network was linked to Singapore's via Java in 1871, and the net circled the globe in 1902 with the connection of the Australia and New Zealand networks to Canada's via the All Red Line.
+The two determinations of longitudes, one transmitted from east to west and the other from west to east, agreed within one second of arc (1/15 second of time – less than 30 metres).

 Telegraphy in war

 The ability to send telegrams brought obvious advantages to those conducting war.
 Secret messages were encoded, so interception alone would not be sufficient for the opposing side to gain an advantage.
 There were also geographical constraints on intercepting the telegraph cables that improved security, however once radio telegraphy was developed interception became far more widespread.